Is Turkey Bad For Dogs? & Other Thanksgiving Foods

 A No-Cook, Year-Round Alternative

 If you are looking for a delicious pre-made turkey recipe to enjoy all year long, we highly recommend you get your paws on The Farmer’s Dog.
 Your dog will gobble it up (or at least ours do!).
-The Farmer’s Dog is fresh, all-natural wet dog food packed with all the nutrients your pup needs.
+The Farmer’s Dog is fresh, all-natural wet dog food packed with the nutrients your pup needs.
 If your dog prefers other flavors, they offer meat-first recipes with chicken, beef, pork, and turkey.
 For added convenience, it is delivered right to your doorstep.
 Learn more in our Farmer’s Dog review.

 Tagged With: ,